SubhajitGT/CSES-Problems-Set/README.md

 A collection(framed on data structure and algorithms) of 16 problems, solved in both C and C++ language.

 Each problem are in separate folder.
-In folder problem statement, appraoch and code included.
+In folder problem statement, fuctional-code and programming-code(executable in editor) are included.